-• The maximum static pressure to the unit must not exceed 14" W.C.
-The gas supply pressure to the unit must be of sufficient capacity to provide 1060 cfh while maintaining the gas pressure at 7 inches W.C. for FM gas trains.
+- The maximum static pressure to the unit must not exceed 14" W.C. - The gas supply pressure to the unit must be of sufficient capacity to provide 1060 cfh while maintaining the gas pressure of 7" W.C. for FM gas trains operating at maximum capacity.